wavefrontHQ/docs/pages/doc/api_data_ingestion.md

 <td>string
 </td>
 <td>
-Host name to list on the metric.
+Host/source to list on the metric.
 </td>
 </tr>
 <tr>